Patel faces congressional hearings after missteps in Kirk assassination probe and turmoil at FBI

-WASHINGTON — (AP) — Hours after the assassination of conservative activist Charlie Kirk, FBI Director Kash Patel declared online that "the subject" in the killing was in custody.
+WASHINGTON (AP) — Hours after the assassination of conservative activist Charlie Kirk, FBI Director Kash Patel declared online that “the subject” in the killing was in custody.
 The shooter was not.
-The two men who had been detained were quickly released, and Utah officials acknowledged that the gunman remained at large.
+The two men who had been detained were quickly released.
+Utah officials acknowledged that the gunman remained at large.

 The false assurance was more than a slip.
-It spotlighted the high-stakes uncertainty surrounding Patel’s leadership of the bureau when its credibility — and his own — are under extraordinary pressure.
+It spotlighted the high-stakes uncertainty surrounding Patel’s leadership of the bureau when its credibility is under extraordinary pressure, as is his own.

 Patel now approaches congressional oversight hearings this coming week facing not just questions about that investigation but broader doubts about whether he can stabilize a federal law enforcement agency fragmented by political fights and internal upheaval.

-Democrats are poised to press Patel on a purge of senior executives that has prompted a lawsuit, his pursuit of President Donald Trump's grievances long after the Russia investigation ended, and a realignment of resources that has prioritized the fight against illegal immigration and street crime even though the agency has for decades been defined by its work on complicated threats like counterintelligence and corruption.
+Democrats are poised to press Patel on a purge of senior executives that has prompted a lawsuit, his pursuit of President Donald Trump’s grievances long after the Russia investigation ended, and a realignment of resources that has prioritized the fight against illegal immigration and street crime.

-That's in addition to questions about the handling of files from the Jeffrey Epstein sex trafficking case, the addition of a co-deputy director to serve alongside Dan Bongino, and the use of polygraphs on some agents in recent months to identify sources of leaks.
-Republicans, meanwhile, are likely to rally to his defense or redirect the spotlight toward the bureau's critics.

 The hearings will offer Patel his most consequential stage yet, and perhaps the clearest test of whether he can convince the country that the FBI, under his watch, can avoid compounding its mistakes in a time of political violence and deepening distrust.

-“Because of the skepticism that some members of the Senate have had and still have, it's extremely important that he perform very well at these oversight hearings” on Tuesday and Wednesday, said Gregory Brower, a former FBI executive who served as its top congressional affairs official.
+“Because of the skepticism that some members of the Senate have had and still have, it’s extremely important that he perform very well at these oversight hearings” on Tuesday and Wednesday, said Gregory Brower, the FBI’s former top congressional affairs official.

 Kirk’s killing was always going to be a closely scrutinized investigation, not only because it was the latest burst of political violence inside the United States but also because of Kirk’s friendships with Trump, Patel and other administration figures and allies.

-While agents from Salt Lake City investigated, Patel posted on X that “the subject for the horrific shooting today that took the life of Charlie Kirk is now in custody.”
-Utah Gov. Spencer Cox said at a near-contemporaneous news conference that “Whoever we did this, we will find you,” suggesting authorities were still searching.
+While agents investigated, Patel posted on X that “the subject for the horrific shooting today that took the life of Charlie Kirk is now in custody.”
+Utah Gov. Spencer Cox said at a near-contemporaneous news conference that “Whoever did this, we will find you,” suggesting authorities were still searching.
 Patel soon after posted that the person in custody had been released.

-“That does not deliver the message that you want the public to hear,” said Chris O'Leary, a retired FBI counterterrorism executive.
-“It had the opposite effect.
-People start to wonder what is going in.
-This looks like the Keystone Cops and it continues to get worse.”

-The next day, a scheduled afternoon news conference was canceled for “rapid developments” as Patel and Bongino flew to Utah.
-It was held instead in the evening.
-Patel appeared but did not speak.

-As the search stretched on for over a day, Patel vented on a call with FBI personnel Thursday about what he perceived as a failure to keep him informed, including that he was not quickly shown a photograph of the suspected shooter.
-That's according to two people familiar with the matter who were not authorized to discuss it by name and spoke on condition of anonymity to The Associated Press.
+As the search stretched on for over a day, Patel angrily vented to FBI personnel Thursday about what he perceived as a failure to keep him informed, including that he was not quickly shown a photograph of the suspected shooter.
+That’s according to people familiar with the matter who were not authorized to discuss it by name and spoke on condition of anonymity to The Associated Press.
 The New York Times earlier reported details of the call.

-On Friday morning, authorities announced the arrest at a news conference where Patel claimed credit for certain investigative steps, saying that, “At my direction, the FBI released the first set of FBI photos.”

-Asked about the scrutiny of his performance, the FBI issued a statement saying that it had worked with local law enforcement to bring the suspected shooter, Tyler Robinson, to justice and “will continue to be transparent with the American people.”
+Asked about the scrutiny of Patel’s performance, the FBI said it had worked with local law enforcement to bring the suspect, Tyler Robinson, to justice and “will continue to be transparent.”

-On the same day Kirk was killed, Patel faced a separate problem: a lawsuit from three FBI senior executives fired in an August purge that wiped away decades of institutional experience and that they characterized as a Trump administration retribution campaign.
+On the same day Kirk was killed, Patel also faced a lawsuit from three FBI senior executives fired in an August purge that they characterized as a Trump administration retribution campaign.

 Among those fired was Brian Driscoll, who as acting FBI director in the early days of the Trump administration resisted Justice Department demands for names of agents who investigated the Jan.
 6, 2021, riot at the Capitol.
 Driscoll alleged in the lawsuit that he was let go after clashing with Patel over administration demands to fire an FBI pilot who’d been wrongly identified on social media as the case agent in the classified documents investigation of Trump.